-All international applicants and applicants who did not receive a degree in the U.S. (or other English speaking country; see list below) must meet the following additional English language proficiency requirements for admission.
+Our program follows the English language proficiency requirements set by the OSU Graduate School.
+All international applicants and applicants who did not receive a degree in the U.S. (or other English speaking country; see list below) must meet the following English language proficiency requirements for admission.
 The OSU Graduate School accepts scores from TOEFL, IELTS and Duolingo.
-However, any international student who wishes to be considered for funding MUST take the internet-based TOEFL test.

 The English language proficiency requirement is waived for applicants who are from one of the following English speaking countries: Australia, Canada, Ghana, New Zealand, Nigeria, and United Kingdom.